vegetarian recipes site header

 Pani puri Recipe - Indian Chaat Recipe

-This pani puri recipe is a favorite of my family.
-It also has other names such as, golgappa in North India and poochakas in west bengal and gup chup in Orisa.
+This Indian chaat food also has other names such as, golgappa in North India and poochakas in west bengal and gup chup in Orisa.
 It is also spelt as pani poori.

 The literal meaning of Pani puri is 'water in fried bread'.
 The pani(water) is spicy, digestive liquid which can be made in advance and kept and used for a few days.

-Pani puri is a indian chaat item.
+Pani puri is a Indian chaat item.
 Just a mention of pani puri is enough to make one's mouth water in anticipation.
 It is such a lip smacking dish.
-Though it is a street food similar to masala puri, dahi puri etc, making it at home is easy and more hygienic too.

 Pani puri is an item where you make the preparation earlier and just assemble the dish just before serving.
 So it is a very convenient dish for anytime or every time.
-It is a popular item for kid's parties as well as any other parties.

 The items used to make pani puri recipe are:

-2. stuffing for panipuri
+2. Stuffing for panipuri

 3. Spicy Pani

-4. chopped onions and coriander leaves.
+5. chopped onions and coriander leaves.

-The semolina puris used for pani puri are small about 1.5 inch diameter.
-They are crisp, a little hard, compared to the other pooris made for snack or breakfast.
 You can make these small pooris at home or buy them ready made.
 They are available in packets of 50 or 100.
 As they are not very expensive, it is convenient to buy them.

 If you want to make them at home, here is how you make them.

-Ingredients to make puri at home
+Ingredients to make puri-poori at home

-• Rava (Sooji-semolina) - 1 cup
+• Rava (sooji-semolina) - 1 cup

-• maida (plain flour - 1/2 cup
+• Maida (plain flour) - 1/2 cup

-• baking powder - 1/2 tsp or a pinch of baking soda.
+• Baking powder - 1/2 tsp or a pinch of baking soda.

-• oil to deep fry,
+• Oil to deep fry

-• salt 1/4 tsp.
+• Salt 1/4 tsp.

 Method to make crisp puris: